top of page

 A polluted riverbank in Kerala with scattered waste and smokestacks in the distance symbolises environmental trade-offs.

-Often lauded for its high literacy and progressive policies, Kerala faces a reckoning as a recent report exposes its unsustainable waste management practices.
-Despite initiatives like Haritha Keralam (Green Kerala), the state’s reliance on temporary fixes—landfills, waste-to-energy plants, and unregulated recycling—has shifted environmental harm to marginalized communities while failing to curb the root causes of waste generation.
+Often lauded for its high literacy and progressive policies, Keralam faces a reckoning as a recent report exposes its unsustainable waste management practices.
+Despite initiatives like Haritha Keralam (Green Keralam), the state's reliance on temporary fixes, such as landfills, waste-to-energy plants, and unregulated recycling, has shifted environmental harm to marginalised communities while failing to address the root causes of waste generation.

 The Illusion of Progress

-Kerala generates 3,500 tonnes of waste daily, with only 40% processed sustainably.
-The state’s strategies, praised for reducing visible litter, rely heavily on:
+Keralam generates approximately 3,500 tonnes of waste daily, of which only 40% undergoes sustainable processing.
+The state's strategies, praised for reducing visible litter, rely heavily on:

 • Landfill Overload: 60% of waste ends up in dumpsites like Brahmapuram, which caught fire in 2023 and released toxic fumes over Kochi.